noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 [...Unnn...
 With Kuromueina...
 With everyone...
 Surrounded by family...
 I am...]

-“However, “Zwei was afraid of us at first”.”
+“However, Zwei _was_ afraid of us at first.”

 [?!]